You are here

 11.4 Types of Rehabilitation Service Providers

 Section 11.1 and section 11.2 of this chapter confirm that rehabilitation providers undertaking rehabilitation assessments and delivering rehabilitation programs must meet all of DVA’s accreditation requirements.
-The exception is where a firm or individual is engaged by a DVA accredited rehabilitation provider to only deliver specific components of a rehabilitation program or undertake specific assessments for specific purposes, this requirement does not apply.
+The exception is where a firm or individual is engaged by a DVA accredited rehabilitation provider to only deliver specific components of a rehabilitation program or to undertake specific assessments for specific services.

-There are a variety of rehabilitation service providers who can all contribute to a successful rehabilitation plan outcome.
+There are a variety of rehabilitation service providers who can all contribute to a successful rehabilitation program outcome.

 Occupational Therapists have expertise in matching a client's physical capabilities to work situations.
-They also provide physical rehabilitation programs.
-These providers may also be most suited to managing a medical rehabilitation program.
-Occupational Therapists are commonly used to conduct activities of daily living assessments in a client's home for the purpose of assessing household and attendant care services.
-They also conduct functional capacity evaluations, undertake worksite assessments and can coordinate return to work programs.
+They also conduct functional capacity evaluations, undertake worksite and ergonomic assessments and can assist clients to work towards vocational rehabilitation goals.
+Occupational Therapists are generally, but not exclusively, used to conduct activities of daily living assessments in a client's home for the purposes of assessing the need for household services and attendant care services.

 Some Physiotherapists work as Rehabilitation Consultants and perform a similar range of functions to those undertaken by Occupational Therapists.
 They also have additional skills in assessing treatment options and needs, as well as limitations to movement that may impact on a client's ability to undertake physical tasks, including domestic tasks in their home.

 Exercise Physiologists specialise in managing physical rehabilitation programs where the client needs to improve their physical capability following an injury.
-Exercise Physiologists may also be suited to managing a medical rehabilitation program where the emphasis is on gym work, physical exercise, hydrotherapy, massage and obtaining appropriate medical clearances.
+DVA clients would generally access the services of an Exercise Physiologist through their Veteran Card, and not through a rehabilitation program.

 Training Providers include educational institutions or individual training providers accredited at the state or national levels.
 They may provide short-term vocational training, or training at the Certificate 1 level through to the post-graduate level, within the Australian Qualifications Framework (AQF).